craftcms/docs/docs/5.x/reference/element-types/addresses.md

 ::: tip
 The next few snippets may be a bit dense—numbered comments are peppered throughout, corresponding to items in the **Guide** section just below it.
-They also assume you have a layout template functionally equivalent to the [models and validation](../../development/forms.md#models-and-validation) example.
 :::

 ### Scaffolding